Kokcr3ator/Leaves-Clinic-Classifier/README.md

 - **Training - with outputs.ipynb:** Jupyter Notebook for model training, including the loading of data, model initialization, transfer learning, and fine-tuning, with outputs included.
 - **report.pdf:** Detailed report outlining the project's workflow, methodologies, and results.

+## Pre-trained Model

+We have included a pre-trained ConvNeXtLarge feature extractor for health status classification of vertical farm leaves.
+You can load the model using the following Keras method:

+'''python
+import tensorflow.keras as tfk

+# Load the pre-trained model
+model = tfk.models.load_model('model_health_classifier')
+'''

+### Model Details

+- **Model Architecture:** ConvNeXtLarge adapted to binary health classification task.
+- **Purpose:** Health status classification of vertical farm leaves
+- **Build and Training Details:** Refer to the [Training - with outputs.ipynb](Training%20-%20with%20outputs.ipynb) file for training specifics.

+### Access the Pre-trained Model

+You can download the pre-trained model from our Google Drive folder: [Model Health Classifier](https://drive.google.com/drive/folders/1UNth_0bhNkjKRo4-LX731XN3ZiyzUAIq?usp=sharing)

 ## References

 1. Ding H. et al. KA-Ensemble: towards imbalanced image classification ensembling under-sampling and oversampling.
 2020.
 DOI: [10.1007/s11042-019-07856-y](https://doi.org/10.1007/s11042-019-07856-y).